What is ESOS?

-ESOS (Energy Saving Opportunity Scheme) is a new legislation brought to you by The Environment Agency which involves obligatory energy assessment schemes for organisations and large enterprises in the UK.
+ESOS (Energy Saving Opportunity Scheme) is legislation created by the Environment Agency.
+It involves obligatory energy assessment schemes for organisations and large enterprises in the UK.

 Corporate groups in the UK will qualify if at least one member meets the ESOS definition of a considerable undertaking.

 Ignite Energy have considerable experience in ESOS, having assisted many of the UK’s largest businesses with audits and ESOS compliance.
 Contact us today to find out more.

 You can also find out more about our full energy data analysis service.